cpllabs/Weathery_Source_Code/README.md

 7. **Termination**: Violation of this license terminates your rights.

 By using the code, you agree to these terms.
-For questions, contact  [aryanshappmaker@email.com]
+For questions, contact  [aryanshappmaker @ gmail.com]

 ***